 - Convertible large couch with comfortable seating for four

-- Full shower stall, bathroom sink and compost toilet
+- Full shower stall, bathroom sink and DIY compost (Click here our favorite compost toilet)

 - Concrete kitchen countertop, custom made by Rory